This post contains affiliate links. If you buy through these links, I may earn a small commission.

-Here are some water canning recipes I’d love for you to try out:
+Here are some water canning recipes I’d love for you to try out!

 Pears can make a great fruit sauce, pear cobbler, pear crumble, or just a sweet snack.
 You can also use this method for other fruits like peaches or apricots.

 Here are so many things you can do with a nice batch of salsa!
 And the longer it marinates, the better it tastes!